luispabon/sway-ubuntu/README.md

 The chooser is configurable, see docs here: https://github.com/emersion/xdg-desktop-portal-wlr/blob/master/xdg-desktop-portal-wlr.5.scd#output-chooser

-For instance, if you'd like to use wofi/dmenu, place the following on `~/config/xdg-desktop-portal-wlr/config`
+For instance, if you'd like to use rofi/dmenu, place the following on `~/config/xdg-desktop-portal-wlr/config`

 ```
 [screencast]
 chooser_type=dmenu
-chooser_cmd=wofi --show=dmenu
+chooser_cmd=rofi -dmenu
 ```

 The actual defaults (if you had no config file) are: